“I don’t know how to draw! I’m bad at it!”

 Back to Being “Bad at Drawing”

 You are not “bad at drawing.”
 You just haven’t tried enough!
 Me, I can bust out vibrant cartoons and lovely sketched faces in about two seconds because I have drawn about 10 people a day for roughly 28 years.
-Much practice = extra skill, and having drawing skills has proven super useful, in the classroom, for presents, to help others, and for general entertainment.
+Much practice = extra skill, and having skills in creative drawings has proven super useful, in the classroom, for presents, to help others, and for general entertainment.

 Now what about YOU?
 How do the labels of “dumb” or “smart” or “bad at ___” or “not a person who ___” show up in your life, and the lives of people around you?